Jasmine Salinas: Gainesville Crash

-In 2021 during the AMALIE Motor Oil NHRA Nationals in Gainesville, Florida, Salinas experienced a blow over crash during the final round of qualifying.
+In 2021, during the AMALIE Motor Oil NHRA Nationals in Gainesville, Florida, Salinas experienced a blow over crash during the final round of qualifying.
 The car went airborne as she passed the 1/8 mile and flew across the track, over the left guardrail, and flipped several times until eventually coming to a stop in the outside embankment.

 The NHRA issued a statement that said Salinas’ “dragster stood up and blew over before coming to a stop” in the class’ final pairing of the session.
 She was able to crawl out of the car under her own power and was later transported to a local hospital for evaluation.
 She suffered bruising but no major injuries.

 Personal life

 Salinas is of Dutch-Indonesian and Mexican-Commanche-Spanish descent.
 Her family resides in the San Francisco Bay Area in California.
 She is the oldest of four girls.
 She is the daughter of NHRA Top Fuel driver Mike Salinas and the sister of Pro Stock Motorcycle rider Jianna Evaristo.

-She attended The University of San Francisco where she studied Mandarin Chinese and received a degree in Global Studies.
+Salinas attended The University of San Francisco where she studied Mandarin Chinese and received a degree in Global Studies.

-In 2019, she was the subject of a documentary, 'Five Foot 280 which was accepted into several film festivals.
+In 2019, Salinas was the subject of a documentary, 'Five Foot 280 which was accepted into several film festivals.
 The documentary short follows Salinas through her adrenaline-filled world of driving a 3,500 horsepower car while describing the challenges of being a female in a male-dominated sport.

 Salinas currently resides in Indianapolis, Indiana for her racing career.